 - Controlled breathing and breathing exercises to regulate hyperventilating

 - Graded exposure therapy

-It is possible for you to go through the entire online program on your own but help is always at hand through telephone, instant messaging or even email.
+You can go through the entire online program on your own but help is always at hand through telephone, instant messaging or even email.
 Such therapies have the dual benefit of ease of access and convenience.
 You can do them at any time, and from anywhere, as they don’t require you to visit a doctor first.

 Fear Ladder therapy to help you get rid of fear